prernababali/HireFlow---Backend-API-for-Interview-Application-Tracking-System/README.md

 * See a *dashboard* of totals, offer-rate & average time-to-offer
 * Secure everything behind *JWT authentication*

-Built with  :- *Spring Boot 3, **MySQL, and **Spring Security*, HireFlow follows a clean three-layer architecture (controller → service → repository) and is ready for deployment on any JVM-capable host.
+Built with  :- *Spring Boot 3*, *MySQL*, and *Spring Security*, HireFlow follows a clean three-layer architecture (controller → service → repository) and is ready for deployment on any JVM-capable host.